open223/models.open223.info/examples/lbnl-bdg3-1.md

 It uses an underfloor air distribution system with fan-powered terminal reheat coils for perimeter zones.
 Four roof-top units with VAV are located on the roof.
 The lighting system  primariliy uses fluorescent luminaires and zone-based lighting controllers that communicate with user interface devices and wireless gatetways over DALI networks.
 The gateways collect occupancy and light sensor data over an ISM-band wireless network.

-Example Building 3 Model 1 is provided by LBNL.
+Example Building 3 Model 1 is provided by Lawrence Berkeley National Laboratory.
 See [PNNL Example Building 3 model 2](../pnnl-bdg3-2.md) for a different modeling approach for the same building.

 ## Contents